boots-edu/textbook/source/text/9-webz-intro/beginning_webz.md

 ![](../../assets/images/webz_3.jpg)

 There really isn't much more to it.
 Bind decorators connect properties to elements.
 If we change the property, the element changes (NOT THE OTHER WAY AROUND).
 Event Decorators capture events from the web page allowing us to react to those events.
-These are decorators like `@Click(…)`.
+These are decorators like `@Click(...)`.
 We will cover some more advanced features in the next chapter, but these are the basics.

 ## Decorators in Webz